joseph-jja/ftp-client/README.md

 - updated to match version 0.1.2 version but woth better separation and modularity of code
 - fix a bunch of bugs in previous version
-- NOTE: branch 0.1.1 is not the correct branch it should be the release-0.1.1